-- the customer has died and there are no or insufficient funds in the estate; - the customer cannot be traced; - it is cost-prohibitive to pursue the debt; - the income is uncollectable due to insolvency; - all recovery methods have been exhausted; - it is not in the public's interest to pursue e.g. at risk and vulnerable service users; and - the debt is prescribed under the Prescription and Limitation (Scotland) Act 1973.
+- the customer has died and there are no or insufficient funds in the estate; - the customer cannot be traced; - it is cost-prohibitive to pursue the debt; - the income is uncollectable due to insolvency; - all recovery methods have been exhausted; - it is not in the public's interest to pursue e.g. at risk and vulnerable service users; - the debt is prescribed under the Prescription and Limitation (Scotland) Act 1973.

 All write-offs will be carried out in accordance with the relevant provisions contained within the Council's Financial Regulations, as supplemented by the Finance Rules.
 A summary of write-offs will be reported on an annual basis, including where appropriate reporting to Committee for approval and scrutiny.
+The exception to this is former tenant debt, for which the Executive Director of Place has delegated write-off authority under the scheme of delegation.